The Most Haunted Houses of Savannah: The Hampton Lillibridge House

 The Man in Black

 Others saw the ghosts during the time John Williams owned the house.
-Some reported seeing a middle-aged man, with gray hair wearing a silver robe.
-The people who lived next door complained of noises like a party was happening, hearing singing and dancing, despite the house being empty at the time.
-Some neighbors even saw people dancing on the third floor, while everyone they asked reassured they the place was vacant.
+Some reported seeing a middle-aged man with gray hair wearing a silver robe.
+The people who lived next door complained of noises like a party was happening, hearing singing and dancing despite the house being empty at the time.
+Some neighbors even saw people dancing on the third floor, while everyone they asked reassured them the place was vacant.

 The Crypt